Subscribe to Design Weekly e-News

 “Both of my summer internships were very different, but it was great for me to really understand both fields,” she says.
 “I feel like I was able to use both my majors a lot in them, which I felt was very valuable for me.”

-Thanks to a course she took with Orkan Telhan, an associate professor of fine arts at the Weitzman School of Design, Valente has also gravitated to biodesign, an emerging field in which Telhan is a leading figure, and is interested in finding work that allows her to innovate.
+Thanks to a course she took with Orkan Telhan, an associate professor of fine arts at the University of Pennsylvania Stuart Weitzman School of Design, Valente has also gravitated to biodesign, an emerging field in which Telhan is a leading figure, and is interested in finding work that allows her to innovate.

 Valente first got a real taste of the potential of biodesign the summer after her sophomore year.
 Taking courses offered through Penn’s Integrated Product Design program—a collaboration between the School of Design, Wharton, and Engineering—Valente participated in the Biodesign Summit at the MOMA in New York City.